sriharsha-sreenatha/CSCI596_FinalProject/README.md

-# CSCI596_FinalProject
+# Grad-CAM: Gradient-weighted Class Activation Mapping - Visual Explanations from Deep Networks via Gradient-based Localization
 This repository is for the final project of CSCI596 - Scientific Computing and Visualization.

-**Grad-CAM: Gradient-weighted Class Activation Mapping - Visual Explanations from Deep Networks via Gradient-based Localization**

 <h2>Motivation/Abstract</h2>